KaiVster/Makemon-Character-Maker-plus/README.md

   - (You could also download python or node.js here, but it's not a must).

-## How to Run
+## How to Run it locally
+- Copy the repo or download it as a zip.
+- Extract it somewhere.

-Double click the `Start.bat` file.
+- Double click the `Start.bat` file.

-## Planned Features & fixes
+## Planned Features

-- changing the english title image
+- changing the english title image.
-- adding icon for the tab
+- adding icon for the tab.
 - More character parts and categories.
 - Multi-select for items within a category (e.g., multiple accessories) with reordering layer support.
 - Individual color selection for different character parts (not just body color).

 ## Credits